 They say design trends come and go.
 Looking back at the last decade of pared-down design, it’s clear we were due for a revival of 1980’s opulence in our lives.
-Maximalism is the millennial’s answer to simple styles like Scandinavian and minimalism.
-If you love “stuff,” this is the style for you.
+Maximalism is the Millennial’s answer to simple styles such as Scandinavian and minimalism.
+If you love “stuff” or want a more personal or over-the-top approach to interior design, this is the style for you.

 The name may be new to interior design but the ideas behind maximalism have been around for centuries.
 While minimalism is defined by the motto “less is more,” maximalism goes in the opposite direction declaring “more is more.”
-This reactionary movement says no thank you to pared-down spaces and yes to filling your home with chunky furniture, plenty of patterns, layered textures, and lots of bold color.
+This reactionary movement says “no thank you” to pared-down spaces and yes to filling your home with chunky furniture, plenty of patterns, layered textures, and lots of bold colors.

 A master of blending gentle curves with sharp straight lines, Gehry’s buildings seem to take on a life of their own.
 This over-the-top approach is easy to translate into your own home.
 While you can’t necessarily make your home appear to be melting, you can add on architectural elements to create some visual interest.
 Paint your front door a bold color, add a funky mailbox, or put up some whimsical shutters.
 On the inside, you can install decorative corbels in doorways, add a chunky mantle to the fireplace, or cover the ceiling in hammered tin tiles.